Diverticular Disease

 In most patients, the bleeding stops on its own without further intervention.
 In some, the bleeding persists and requires a procedure under x-ray guidance to inject some material into the blood vessel to block it off and stop the bleeding.
 In other cases, persistent or recurrent bleeding requires surgery.

-Surgery for Diverticular Disease
+Surgery For Diverticular Disease

 Diverticular disease affects only the colon and not the rectum.
 When surgery is required, the segment of the colon affected by diverticular disease is removed while sparing the rectum.
 The colon is then joined back and the continuity of the intestines is restored.
 It is very unusual that a stoma (an opening in the abdominal wall for faeces to pass out) is required.

 Traditionally, the surgery to remove the colon is done through a long incision in the centre of the abdomen.
 However, with recent advances in techniques and technology, most surgery on the colon can now be done by minimally invasive surgery.
 This can be either standard laparoscopic surgery or the more advanced robotic surgery.
-Minimally invasive surgery has the benefit of being less painful and lead to faster recovery.
+Minimally invasive surgery has the benefit of being less painful and leads to faster recovery.

-Our Colorectal Surgeon
+Our Colorectal SurgeonColorectal Specialist

 Dr Ho Kok Sun

-Colorectal & General Surgeon
+Consultant Colorectal & General Surgeon

 Dr Ho Kok Sun has been treating diverticular disease for over a decade and was the past President of the ASEAN Society of Colorectal Surgeons and the Society of Colorectal Surgeons (Singapore), as well as a founding member of the Eurasian Colorectal Technologies Association.
 Dr Ho was actively involved in the training of medical students and residents, and has published widely in reputable journals and book chapters.
 He believes that treatment should always be personalised to the patient’s needs.